Cloudneeti/Cloudneeti_SaaS_Docs/docs/onboardingGuide/grantAccessToAzureSubscriptionAdditionalRoles.md

 The following roles need to be granted to the Cloudneeti App registered in the previous step

-1. Backup reader role for Azure Subscription level scope.
+1. Website contributor role for Azure Subscription level scope.
-2. Website contributor role for Azure Subscription level scope.
+2. Storage Account Contributor role for Azure Subscription level scope.
+3. Network Contributor role for Azure Subscription level scope.
-3. Key Vault access policies for specific managed Key Vaults.
+4. Key Vault access policies for specific managed Key Vaults.

 The following steps are done by Microsoft Azure **Subscription Owner** role.